Mobile Security Solutions for

 Mobile devices are as pervasive in the public sector as they are in the private sector, but the potential repercussions of a cyberattack are often greater within the public sector.
 According to Verizon’s 2022 Mobile Security Index, 88% of public sector organizations said a mobile security breach could put people’s lives at risk.

 Government employees and contractors use mobile devices for email, information gathering, productivity apps, such as Microsoft Office 365 and Teams, and more.
 Whether working at a government office or remotely using GFE or BYO, these mobile devices pose significant information security risks to government agencies.
 Cybercriminals can compromise devices to gain access to government networks and data by attacking any of the threat vectors:

 - Phishing – On mobile devices, email, SMS, and even messaging apps are susceptible to phishing attacks.

 - Device – OS/kernel exploits (Android/ iOS/ Chromebook), profile/configuration modifications, system tampering, and physical USB/SD card exploits can be used.

 - Network – Hackers use reconnaissance scans, Man-in-the-Middle, SSL stripping, SSL decryption attempts, and rogue access points.

-Mobile apps pose two kinds of threats.
+- Application – Mobile apps pose two kinds of threats.
 One relates to legitimate apps that nevertheless have code that makes them vulnerable to attack or leak data.
-Another type of threat is that from malicious apps, including apps that are deceptively named or contain deliberately malicious code in order to spy on users and compromise mobile devices.
+The other relates to intentionally malicious apps, including apps that are deceptively named or contain deliberately malicious code in order to spy on users and compromise mobile devices.

 Zimperium solutions for government are available through partnerships under IT Schedule 70, CIO-CS, CIO-SP3, and SEWP V. Zimperium solutions are also available via sole source and direct acquisition.
 Contact us today for a custom evaluation to your specific needs.